© Uni Kaya

 - Obsessive-compulsive Disorder (OCD)

-- Substance Abuse (Aiding in Addiction Recovery)
+- Drug Abuse (Aiding in Addiction Recovery)

-- Alcohol Overuse and Drugs)
+- Excessive Alcohol Consumption and Drugs)

 The Influence of Media and Art